ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

  ```

 ### Step 2- Configure secure gateway client server
-On the on-premise server install one of the secure gateway client: docker image or OS specific client.
+On the on-premise server in a DMZ zone, install one of the secure gateway client: docker image or OS specific client.

-Using your Web browser, within the Secure Gateway Dash board > Select `+ Connect client` choice:
+Using your Web browser, within the Secure Gateway Dash board > Select `+ Connect Client` choice:
  ![Add client](sg-add-client.png)

-select one of the installer:
+select one of the installers provided:
 ![](sg-client-installer.png)

-`Remark: the Gateway ID and Security token in this screen match the detail parameter of the secure gateway`.
+`Remark: the Gateway ID and Security token in this screen match the detail parameters of the secure gateway`.

 #### Docker
 During development and for convenience you may want to pick up the Docker image by performing the following steps.